 Dan: I remember exactly the moment.
-It was October 2003, and I was talking with Joy [Solomon] about what happens to older victims who have no place to go.
+It was October 2003, and I was talking with Joy [So omon] about what happens to older victims who have no place to go.
 When Joy said we need a shelter, my immediate response was, "We can do that."
-It wasn't only that the Hebrew Home had the infrastructure to shelter victims, I believed we could save people's lives.
-Q: Carol, how did you get involved in this work?

-Carol: It evolved out of a repetitive conversation I'd been having with Dan!
-I was CEO of a senior care continuum in Cincinnati at the time.
-Interestingly, we thought we were doing it to serve people in the larger community, but we soon discovered we had victims in our building already.
-As one example, I think about Sylvia in our assisted living.
-One day, her daughter who held Power of Attorney stopped paying the rent and, as it turned out, had cleaned out all of her bank accounts and disappeared.

-"Running a care facility is not easy, and for many people their first reaction to the idea of shelter is, why take on something else, why add to my headaches?
-But once they understand the impact of it, most are grateful to have the opportunity to do this work."
+It wasn't only that the Hebrew Home had the infrastructure to shelter victims, I believed we could save people's live r- Q: Carol, how did you get involved in this work? berg nd Carol: It evolved out of a repetitive convernave sation I'd been having with Dan!
+I was CEO of tice a senior care continuum in Cincinnati at the time.
+Interestingly, we thought we were doing it to serve people in the larger community, but we soon discovered we had victims in e. our building already.
+As one example, I think e about Sylvia in our assisted living.
+One day, der her daughter who held Power of Attorney nem stopped paying the rent and, as it turned out, neir ays " - "Running a care facility is st not easy, and for many people SL their furt resetion to the their first reaction to the ion idea of shelter is, why take on ion ion was idea of shelter is, why take on something else, why add to idea of shelter is, why take on something else, why add to my headaches?
+But once they was idea of shelter is, why take on something else, why add to my headaches?
+But once they understand the impact of it, was Sol- idea of shelter is, why take on something else, why add to my headaches?
+But once they was Sol- 1s idea of shelter is, why take on something else, why add to my headaches?
+But once they understand the impact of it, most are grateful to have the was Sol- ns e idea of shelter is, why take on something else, why add to my headaches?
+But once they understand the impact of it, was Sol- 1s e 1s, idea of shelter is, why take on something else, why add to my headaches?
+But once they understand the impact of it, most are grateful to have the opportunity to do this work." was Sol- is e is, e- idea of shelter is, why take on something else, why add to my headaches?
+But once they understand the impact of it, most are grateful to have the had cleaned out all of her bank accounts and disappeared.

-Daniel Reingold, President and CEO, RiverSpring Health
+^{} Jeanne A. Teresi, Katja Ocepek-Welikson, Mildred Ramirez, Joy Solomon & Daniel Reingold (2018) Methodological approaches to the analyses of elder abuse screening measures: Application of latent variable measurement modeling to the WC-RAPS, Journal of Elder Abuse & Neglect, DOI: 10.1080/08946566.2018.1523766.